hkiame/todo-list/INSTRUCTIONS.md

    b. **If you are adding create, update, or delete logic, the user MUST have some way to trigger this via the UI.**

-3. Ask for help, if you need it.
+3. Ask for help anytime if something doesn't make sense or you become stuck.